 A survey landing page is a simple landing page that asks the visitor a few questions and then presents them with the call to action.
 In most cases, the questions and answers don’t even really matter to the marketer.
 The goal is to get the user engaged with the landing page and potentially answering yes to questions to get their mindset positive towards saying yes to our call to action.

-The most popular use right now for the survey landing page is probably with adult and dating traffic.
-I have been using it quite a bit for my dating campaigns on Plenty of Fish.
+The most popular use right now for the survey landing page is probably with adult and dating offers.
+I have been using it quite a bit for my dating campaigns on native and push notification traffic sources.

 Survey Landing Page Template